rohitad01/WordPress/README.md

 #  WordPress Ver3.1 Updated Jenkins-GitHuB
 # Branching Included

 This is new Text githook
+Integrated Git with Jenkins Node/Master